54chi/alexa-skills/hopperDeals/README.md

 npm test
 ```

+## Notes

+For educational purposes only.
+All data stored and retrieved will never be sold nor used for anything really.
+Analytics may be captured on the Hopper site, but they will be for the Alexa skill, not individual users.

+Keep in mind that Hopper deals are basically crowd-sourced, so it can't guarantee you the best deal ever, though it will consistently recommend you better deals than average travel sites (IMHO).
+If there is demand/need for it, I may upgrade the email link to redirect you to a booking site (e.g. skyscanner's or google's) so you get the most accurate price, along other alternatives.

+I may also like to offer some airbnb options through their API (https://api.airbnb.com/), but I'm not totally sure how to do the UX for the interaction yet (e.g. my own preference is to pick a place NEAR a specific place I want to visit -- e.g. within a city, but that is not too expensive nor in a dangerous area).

+For reporting bugs or suggestions, please email 54chiMaster@gmail.com

 ## Credits

-This code is a compilation of the following projectS:
+This Alexa Skill code is a compilation of the following projectS:
 - Miguel Mota's Hacker News skill, for the screen scrapping
 - Toy Hammered's dailyCutiemals, for the email functionality

 List of airports/city from https://gist.github.com/tdreyno/4278655

-Everything else is based from the NPM packages documentation
+Everything else is based from the NPM packages documentation.